8 Tools For Mobile App Performance Testing

 Android Profiler

 While developer tools allow us to do some quick profiling, in the case of Android we usually take advantage of Android Profiler.
 It is a comprehensive set of tools provided by Android Studio, the top Android IDE.
 It offers a view of the shared timeline for CPU, memory, network, and battery usage.
+Automating aspects of mobile app testing, such as performance monitoring tasks, can be efficiently handled using tools like Android Profiler, enhancing the consistency of app performance across various devices.

 With its pre-built APK profiler, we can also debug and profile the APK without having to build it using Android Studio, and with only debugging enabled.
-What is helpful is the possibility of recording sessions and switching between them – thanks to this feature, performance metrics can be compared between different scenarios and mobile devices.
+What is helpful is the possibility of recording sessions and switching between them – thanks to this feature, performance metrics can be compared between different scenarios and mobile devices

 Also, each of the previously mentioned resources can also be profiled in detail with a specific tool.